 Lost Income – Any income lost from missed work due to the accident, injuries and subsequent medical treatments will be added to the amount they are liable for.
 You are even entitled to compensation if you took sick days from work, as you would not have otherwise needed to use those benefits if it were not for the accident causing your injury.

 Property Damages – Many accidents take place on the roads, so property damages such as car, truck or motorcycle repairs are common in these types of claims.
 If the accident took place at your home or somewhere else and your property or belongings were damaged/destroyed, you would be able to claim that as well.

-Pain & Suffering – Any pain and physical suffering will also be included, but this can be a tricky thing to value since there are no hard numbers for this cost.
+Pain & Suffering – Any pain and physical suffering will also be included, but this can be a tricky thing to value since there are no hard numbers for this cost and sometimes it can be hard to prove pain and suffering.
 Typically the amounts received for this part are based upon the seriousness of the injuries sustained as well as the pain felt during healing as well as future mobility.
 Because an insurance adjuster will generally look for any excuse possible to put a lower dollar amount on a claim, it’s important to carefully consider these pain and suffering damages and take the time to flush them out in a demand letter.

 Emotional Damages – The effect that all of this has on you can take a toll and be extremely stressful.
 Some of us will handle it better than others, but at the end of the day all of it is still a category of damages that is compensable under the law.
 Articulating this type of damage requires nuance, as you don’t want to either oversell or undersell the emotional component of dealing with your injuries.